Robert M. Jenkins Memorial Reservoir Research Scholarship

 Scholarship Application Process:

-- Provide a letter of introduction and recommendation from the applicant’s major professor of faculty advisor.
+- Provide a letter of introduction and recommendation from the applicant’s major professor or faculty advisor.
 This letter should state how long and in what capacity they have known the applicant.
 In addition, the letter should address the applicant’s promise as a future fisheries scientist.
-It can be submitted via email or hardcopy to the scholarship committee chair (Neal Jackson, Kentucky Department of Fish and Wildlife Resources, Western Fisheries District, 30 Scenic Acres Drive, Murray, KY 42071; email@example.com).
-The committee chair will distribute copies to the entire review committee.
+It should be submitted via email to the scholarship committee chair (see info above).

 - After the deadline has passed, the review committee will rank the compiled information for the applicants and present their selection to the RC Chair for approval.
 Scholarship recipients will be notified upon RC Chair approval and are encouraged to attend the Spring SDAFS meeting to present their research and be recognized.